 Women in India who are groped are not always wearing western clothes nor is every girl groped at late night parties.
 Women in Salwars and Saris are also groped and molested.
 Even small kids as small as 6 years of age have become victims of frustrated men.

 So it's clear it's not about dresses, it is about the need to address the issue that is beyond a few stitches.Share this quote

 Boys are after all boys:

 Really?
 Then they are boys who have not learnt very well from their mothers; probably they grew up seeing their fathers showing his male dominancy against their mother and may be even rejoiced and clapped their hands to it.

-No ‘Boys are not after all Boys’, being a boy should not get you bail for every filth you create.Share
+No ‘Boys are not after all Boys’, being a boy should not get you bail for every filth you create.Share this quote

 The media is to blame: